Skip to main content

 “Opinions are my own.”

-• Confidential information, internal discussions, and non-public partner materials must never be shared.
+• Confidential information, internal discussions, and non-public partner materials must never be shared on social media.

-• OETers should avoid posts that could harm OET’s credibility, breach confidentiality, or conflict with our values.
+• OET team members should avoid posts that could harm OET’s credibility, breach confidentiality, or conflict with our values.

-• Always respect partners, funders, and collaborators in public discussions.
+• OET team members should always respect partners, funders, and collaborators in public discussions.

-• If you are ever unsure if a particular post you'd like to make is suitable, and you'd like some advice or a review, please ask our Marketing Team.
+• If team members are ever unsure if a particular post is suitable, they can ask for advice or review from the Marketing Team.

 • All external and social media communications must comply with data protection laws, intellectual property rights, and partnership agreements.